bdougie/sls-probot-guide/index.md

 ## Introduction

-This guide is designed to help you build a GitHub App and run it on a server.
+This guide is designed to help you build a GitHub App using [Probot](https://probot.github.io/), a framework for building automated workflows.
 The app will be simple: it will add a label to any new issue that's opened in a repository the app is installed on.

 _This is a video of what is written below_